mehulagg/gitlab_test/doc/administration/postgresql/replication_and_failover.md

    sudo gitlab-ctl pg-upgrade -V 12
    ```

-If you are using a non-default database locale, collation, or encoding (the default is `C.UTF-8`)
-you must pass them to `gitlab-ctl pg-upgrade` with environment variables when upgrading a Patroni
-replica node.
-These parameters are usually detected from the existing database.
-However it does
+Generally, database locale, collation, and encoding are detected from the existing database.
+But
-not work on Patroni replicas and you will need to use environment variables.
+it does not work for Patroni **replicas**.
+You will need to use environment variables if your are
+using a non-default database locale, collation, or encoding (the default is `C.UTF-8`):

 ```shell
 export LC_CTYPE='...'